instancio/instancio/website/docs/user-guide.md

 By default, the hint is set to `POPULATE_NULLS_AND_DEFAULT_PRIMITIVES`, which implies:

 - matching selectors will be applied
-- engine will populate `null` fields and primitive fields containing default values
+- the engine will populate `null` fields and primitive fields containing default values

 The default value of the `AfterGenerate` hint can be overridden using `instancio.properties` and {{Settings}}.